Trump will visit McDonald's as he offers no evidence for saying Harris didn't work there in college

 Harris, who was a California prosecutor before becoming a senator and vice president, raises her McDonald's experience as a way to show she understands working-class struggles.

+“When Trump feels desperate, all he knows how to do is lie,” Harris campaign spokesman Ian Sams said Sunday.
+“He can’t understand what it’s like to have a summer job because he was handed millions on a silver platter, only to blow it."

-In an interview last month on MSNBC, she pushed back on Trump’s claims, saying she did work at the fast-food chain four decades ago when she was in college.
+In an interview last month on MSNBC, the vice president pushed back on Trump’s claims, saying she did work at the fast-food chain four decades ago when she was in college.

 “Part of the reason I even talk about having worked at McDonald’s is because there are people who work at McDonald’s in our country who are trying to raise a family,” she said.
 “I worked there as a student.”